wardle/pc4/README.md

 Version 4 brings together a suite of loosely-coupled modules and a high degree of interoperability with other health and care systems.

+It is a work-in-progress, but the much of the backend components are now complete.
+The front-end applications are small and highly modular, while providing the appearance of a single seamless system.

 There is a high degree of separation between user-facing applications and underlying data and computing services, with adoption of a range of health and care technical standards.

+The applications simply ask for data in the structure and format that best suits their need, and the backend services provide those data.
+Many of the examples use HL7 FHIR data models.

 * SNOMED CT as a *lingua franca*, as provided by [hermes](https://github.com/wardle/hermes).
 * Organisational and geographical data and computing services, as provided by [clods](https://github.com/wardle/clods)